vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 One must \[fi rst\] perform the placing of mantras on the body starting with the sixfold placing. //8//

-*nyāsaṁ nirvartayed deheṣo ḍ hānyāsapura ḥ saram* //8//
+*nyāsaṁ nirvartayed deheṣoḍhānyāsapura ḥ saram* //8//

 The fi rst placing \[must be done\] with the Gaṇeśas, the second one with the planets, the third with the *nakṣatras* , the fourth with the Yoginīs, //9// the fi fth with the signs of the zodiac, and the sixth with the *pīṭhas. * The sixfold *nyāsa* \[now\] told to you is said everywhere to be invincible. //10// The one whose body is touched in this way is worthy of being worshipped by all yogins.
 In the worlds there is no \[being, even his\] father, mother, etc., that he should revere. //11//